Hero (Much Ado About Nothing): United States

 Rosalyn Newport played Hero at the 1958 Ashland Shakespeare Festival.

 In 1981 Shakespeare in Central Park in Louisville, Kentucky, Janet Burrows played Hero.
 In 1980 in the San Francisco Bay Area, Hero was played by Deborah Moradzadeh (Valley Shakespeare Festival), Julia Fletcher (American Conservatory Theater), and Laurell Ollstein (San Francisco Shakespeare Company).
 Holly Thuma was Hero at the Three Rivers Shakespeare Festival in Pittsburgh in 1983.
 In 1988 at the New York Shakespeare Festival, Phoebe Cates played Hero.

 In the Folger Theatre's 2005 production, Hero was played by Tiffany Fillmore.
 In 2019, Margaret Odette played Hero in an all-black production at Shakespeare in the Park in New York City.
 This performance was later broadcast on PBS as part of their Great Performances series.

+In 2022, Hero was portrayed by Jennifer Paredes in Denver Center for the Performing Arts' production of Much Ado About Nothing.

 Film

 In the 1964 German adaptation of Much Ado About Nothing, Viel Lärm um Nichts, Ursula Körbs played Hero.
-In Kenneth Brannagh's 1993 adaptation of the play, Hero was played by Kate Beckinsale.
+In Kenneth Branagh's 1993 adaptation of the play, Hero was played by Kate Beckinsale.
 Hero was played by Jillian Morgese in Joss Whedon's 2012 adaptation of Much Ado About Nothing.